dopato/tombola/README.md

 # Bingo 90 tickets generator
 This is an application that will generate tickets to play bingo 90(housie bingo, tombola).

+#Hot to run
+./gradlew resolveAndLockAll --write-locks to create gradle.lockfile

+./gradlew clean build to compile

+./gradlew run to run it!

 # Requirements

-Generate a strip of 6 tickets
-Tickets are created as strips of 6, because this allows every number from 1 to 90 to appear across all 6 tickets.
+Generate a strip of 6 tickets are created as strips of 6, because this allows every number from 1 to 90 to appear across all 6 tickets.
 If they buy a full strip of six it means that players are guaranteed to mark off a number every time a number is called.
 A bingo ticket consists of 9 columns and 3 rows.
 Each ticket row contains five numbers and four blank spaces Each ticket column consists of one, two or three numbers and never three blanks.